Wafaa Bilal: 168:01

 In 168:01, Bilal has constructed an austere library containing 1,000 empty white books.
 The white library serves as both a monument to the staggering cultural losses endured throughout Iraq’s history as well as a platform for its rebirth.
 Aimed at restoring the college’s lost archives, 168:01 positions viewers as potential participants whose contributions fund educational texts from a wish list compiled by students and faculty.
 As the installation accrues donations, the blank books are replaced with new ones and the library’s shelves become saturated with knowledge and vibrancy.
 Select donors receive these books in return for their contribution and as a symbol of the void they have helped to rectify.
 At the end of the exhibition, all donated texts will be shipped to Baghdad.
 In this way, the white library activates a system of exchange connecting its visitors in Canada and beyond to the College of Fine Arts in Iraq.

 Iraq has a long history of cultural destruction.
 During the Islamic Golden Age in the 13th century, an invading Mongol army set fire to all the libraries of Baghdad, including the famed House of Wisdom, or Bayt al-Hikma.
 Legend describes the invaders throwing the Bayt al-Hikma’s library into the Tigris River, creating a bridge of books for their army to cross.
 The pages bled ink into the river for seven days, at the end of which the books were drained of knowledge.
-For Bilal, 168:01 refers to the first moment when grief is transformed into a call to action, signalling the struggle to move forward from the ashes of ruin.
+For Bilal, 168:01 refers to the first moment when grief is transformed into a call to action, signaling the struggle to move forward from the ashes of ruin.

 Wafaa Bilal’s installation 168:01 was conceptualized and produced for his major solo exhibition at the Art Gallery of Windsor.
 We thank all those who participated in the KICKSTARTER campaign!
-Please note that the Art Gallery of Windsor and the Esker Foundation are unable to provide tax reciepts for donations to the 168:01 project.
+Please note that the Art Gallery of Windsor and the Esker Foundation are unable to provide tax receipts for donations to the 168:01 project.

 This exhibition will travel to the Esker Foundation, Calgary, Alberta for exhibition May 28 through August 28, 2016.